 4. Search for the perfect property

-How much sun will your gardening areas have?
+- How much sun will your gardening areas have?

-Are there weak spots for possible flooding?
+- Are there weak spots for possible flooding?

-How are the pasture and grazing areas?
+- How are the pastures and grazing areas?

-What's the quality of the soil?
+- What's the quality of the soil?

-The more research you do, and the more answers you get, the better!
+The more research you do, the better!